-Acceptance and Commitment Therapy (pronounced as the word “ACT”) is an approach that has the aim of training psychological flexibility and mindfulness for a better quality of life.
-The goal isn’t to “cure” any symptoms, but to learn not to struggle with them.
-Symptom reduction is a desired side-effect.
+Acceptance and Commitment Therapy (pronounced as the word “ACT”) focuses on developing psychological flexibility and mindfulness for a better quality of life.
+It is a form of psychotherapy that teaches patients to:

-- learning to let unpleasant thoughts and feelings that are out of your control come and go, and
+- let unpleasant thoughts and feelings that are out of your control come and go, and

-- taking action towards living a life you want to live.
+- take action towards living a life you want to live.

 Can Acceptance and Commitment Therapy (ACT) help me?